occiware/ecore/clouddesigner/org.occiware.clouddesigner.occi.docker.connector/README.md

 * Import the project "org.occiware.clouddesigner.occi.docker.samples" using `Import`, `Projects from Git`.

-* When the project is imported, make a right click on it and choose  `Viewpoint Selections`.
+* When the project is imported, make a right click on it and choose  `Viewpoints Selection`.

 ![Viewpoint Selections](https://raw.githubusercontent.com/occiware/dev-tools/master/eclipse/images/vs.png "Viewpoint Selections")